tmr08c/tmr08c.github.io/content/blog/2023/03/job-searching-checklist/index.md

   - update my application status

-        I had top-level table tracking the &ldquo;status&rdquo; of my application with each company.
+        I had a top-level table tracking the status of my application with each company.
 I would update this to the current status (e.g., waiting for feedback after an interview)

-Org mode is definitely not necessary; I was essentially doing a text-file-based version of [Trello](https://trello.com/).
+Org mode is not necessary and, for most, would be more of a hindrance.
+I was essentially doing a text-file-based version of [Trello](https://trello.com/) which would be a great tool choice for this problem.

 - Check `jobs` tag in elfeed

   I found a few RSS feeds that I could use to track new job opportunities.
-I would use Elfeed, an Emacs RSS reader, to check for new posts form these sources.
+I would use Elfeed, an Emacs RSS reader, to check for new posts from these sources.

-  Because I was specifically searching for roles in the Elixir-space, these are not widely useful, but I&rsquo;ll share them here for other Elixirists:
+  Because I was specifically searching for roles in the Elixir space, these are not widely useful, but I'll share them here for other Elixirists:

   - [ElixirJobs Board](https://elixirjobs.net/rss)
   - [Elixir Forum - Jobs Board](https://elixirforum.com/c/work/elixir-jobs/16.rss)

 ## Conclusion

-I hope these tasks and some of the practices I used can be helpful for others in the job-searching process.
+I hope these tasks and some of the practices I used can be helpful to others in the job-searching process.
 Please reach out if there are any aspects of the process that you would like to learn more about.
-Best of luck to everyone job searching!
+Best of luck to every one job searching!

 <sup><a id="fn.1" href="#fnr.1">1</a></sup> <https://news.crunchbase.com/startups/tech-layoffs/>